chris-birdler/magnum.np/docs/state_and_materials.rst

 .. code-block:: python

-  state.material["A"] = lambda t: 1. * t
+  state.material["A"] = lambda state: 1. * state.t

-This causes __getitem__ of the material class to be overloaded and the corresponding material at the current time state.t will be returned.
+The material getter will always return the material corresponding to the current state.
+In case of constant materials a trivial lambda function is created duing setting the material.